-collection of 20 recipes for holi festival. holi also known as the festival of colors is one of the most popular indian festival. this year holi is on 13th march, 2017. holi festival signifies the victory of good over evil. holi is celebrated in most parts of india and nepal. it is getting popular abroad also.
+collection of 20 special recipes for holi festival. holi also known as the festival of colors is one of the most popular indian festival. this year holi is on 2nd march, 2018. holi festival signifies the victory of good over evil. holi is celebrated in most parts of india and nepal. it is getting popular abroad also.

 holi celebration is full of fun, joy, love and laughter. it is the festival of colors and everyone plays it together forgetting their social status, age, caste and other such things which divides humanity. this is a day to forget your anger against someone and become friendly again.

 here in this post, i am sharing 20 recipes which are made during holi festival in different regions of india. wishing happy holi to all readers.